Renting an Apartment After Bankruptcy

 • late payments or defaults on other debts, such as credit cards.

-If it appears you're still having problems meeting your financial obligations, your application probably won't be approved.
+If you appear to be still having trouble meeting your financial obligations, your application will probably not be approved.

 Improving Your Chances of Renting After Bankruptcy

-• Present rent payment records.
-Show you didn't break previous leases or rental agreements with other landlords before bankruptcy and you consistently made rent payments on time using canceled checks and receipts or letters from previous landlords.
+Present rent payment records.
+Show you didn't break previous leases or rental agreements with other landlords before bankruptcy, and you consistently made rent payments on time using canceled checks, receipts, or letters from previous landlords.

 Learn more about what to expect during life after bankruptcy.
-You might be surprised to learn that you will be able to buy a house more quickly than you might think.
+You might be surprised to learn that you can buy a house more quickly than you realize.

 Need More Bankruptcy Help?